powergun/hsFP/monad/README.md

 the take-home notes are:

+- as shown in P/786, [ ] (a, b, c) is the monad under test; while in my case Validation e (a, b, c) is the SUT; (a, b, c) is to satisfy the TestBatch's type requirement
 - how to define Arbitrary instance for my custom types (Validation and DD)
 - ditto for EqProp instance
 - how to use `quickBatch` (use the bottom value hack to express the types)